libra-china-org/website/docs/move-overview.md

     let recipient: address;

     // This "unpacks" a resource type by destroying the outer resource, but
-    // returning its contents.
-Only the module that declares a resource type
+    // returning its contents.Only the module that declares a resource type
     // can unpack it.
     T { coin, recipient } = move(t);
     return move(coin);